 Defined benefit plans

 The Company’s net obligation in respect of defined benefit plans is calculated by estimating the amount of future benefit that employees have earned in the current and prior periods.
-The defined benefit obligations is discounted to the present value, which performed annually by a qualified actuary using the projected unit credit method.
+The defined benefit obligations is discounted to the present value, which performed by a qualified actuary using the projected unit credit method.

 Remeasurements of the net defined benefit liability, actuarial gain or loss are recognised immediately in OCI.
-The Company determines the interest expense on the net defined benefit liability for the year by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual year, taking into account any changes in the net defined benefit liability during the year as a result of contributions and benefit payments.
+The Company determines the interest expense on the net defined benefit liability for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the period, taking into account any changes in the net defined benefit liability during the period as a result of contributions and benefit payments.
 Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.

 When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service or the gain or loss on curtailment is recognised immediately in profit or loss.
 The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs.